History of the Bosniaks: Nationalism

 In 1862 Muslims, including Bosniaks, were expelled from Serbia.
-Bosnia and Herzegovina were occupied and administered by Austria-Hungary in 1878, and a number of Bosniaks left the region.
-According to Austro-Hungarian records, 56,000 people (mostly Bosniaks) emigrated between 1883 and 1920; the number of Bosniak emigrants is probably larger, since the official record does not reflect emigration before 1883 or include those who left without permits.
+Bosnia and Herzegovina were occupied and administered by the Habsburg Empire in 1878, and a number of Bosniaks left the region.
+According to Habsburg records, 56,000 people (mostly Bosniaks) emigrated between 1883 and 1920; the number of Bosniak emigrants is probably larger, since the official record does not reflect emigration before 1883 or include those who left without permits.
 Most of the emigrants probably fled in fear of retribution after the inter-communal violence of the 1875–1878 uprising.
 Many Serbs from Herzegovina left for the United States during that period.
 One geographer estimates that there are 350,000 Bosniaks in Turkey, although that figure includes the descendants of Muslim South Slavs who emigrated from the Sandžak region during (and after) the First Balkan War.
 Another wave of Bosniak emigration occurred after the end of the First World War, when Bosnia and Herzegovina became part of the Kingdom of Yugoslavia.

 Urban Bosniaks were particularly proud of their cosmopolitan culture, especially in the Bosnian capital Sarajevo; until World War II, it was home to thriving Bosniak, Serb, Croat, and Jewish communities.
 After 1945, Sarajevo was one of the most ethnically-mixed cities in the former Yugoslavia.

 With the birth of the Illyrian movement, Bosniak intelligentsia gathered around the magazine Bosnia in the 1860s (which promoted the idea of a Bosniak nation); the father of Bosnian poet Safvet-beg Bašagić was a member of this group.
 The Bosniak group remained active for several decades, with a continuity of ideas and the use of the archaic Bosniak name.
 From 1891 to 1910, they published the magazine Bosniak.
 By the beginning of the 20th century, however, the group had nearly died out; its most prominent members died or embraced Croat identity.

-The administration of Benjamin Kallay, the Austria-Hungarian governor of Bosnia and Herzegovina, enforced the idea of a Bosnian nation (Bosanci) which would include Catholics, Orthodox and Muslims.
+The administration of Benjamin Kallay, the Habsburg governor of Bosnia and Herzegovina, enforced the idea of a Bosnian nation (Bosanci) which would include Catholics, Orthodox and Muslims.
 The idea was fiercely opposed by Croats, Serbs, and a number of Muslims.

 The Muslim National Organization (MNO), a political party founded in 1906, was opposed to the regime and promoted Muslims as separate from Serbs and Croats.
 Although a group of Croat Muslim dissidents formed the Muslim Progressive Party (MNS), it received little popular support and soon faded.

 The first constitution of Bosnia and Herzegovina, in 1910, cited Serbs, Croats and Muslims as "native peoples".
-In elections held soon afterwards, the MNO, the Serb National Organization (SNO) and the Croat National Community (HNZ) received almost unanimous support in separate ballots; their members formed a parliament, although it had little power in the Austro-Hungarian province of Bosnia and Herzegovina.
+In elections held soon afterwards, the MNO, the Serb National Organization (SNO) and the Croat National Community (HNZ) received almost unanimous support in separate ballots; their members formed a parliament, although it had little power in the Habsburg province of Bosnia and Herzegovina.